-Syracuse University uses a new online platform, EvaluationKIT which sends emails from Syracuse University Course Feedback.
-Completing feedback forms in EvaluationKIT is easy to do.
+Syracuse University uses an online course feedback system which sends emails from Syracuse University Course Feedback.
+Completing feedback forms is easy to do.

 - Log in to coursefeedback.syr.edu with your netID and password

 If you are having problems accessing forms, it may be a browser issue.
-EvaluationKIT requires the acceptance of a session cookie by the browser software.
+The course feedback system requires the acceptance of a session cookie by the browser software.
 If you cannot view your forms, please check to see that cookies are enabled in the browser you are using.
 Allowing cookies is not the default setting in the most recent Safari version, so if you use Safari, please: